logo

 5-minute integration

-Four steps: create a project, drop in the script, mark your form, verify on the server.
+Five steps: create a project, drop in the script, mark your form, verify on the server, and make every attestation single-use.
 If you already have a project, skip to step 2.

 1. Create a project and grab your keys